mpailab/pylext/README.md

             return data
         _:         raise Exception(f'Unsupported type {type(x)}')
 ```
-After macro expansion it is equivalent to implementation using if-elif-else construction available in python 3.8:
+After macro expansion it is equivalent to implementation using if-elif-else construction available in Python 3.8:
 ```python
 def serialize(x):
     if type(x) == int: